kaimitai/vtitus/README.md

 Visual Titus: The About-window.

 You can have several levels open at once, and copy and paste tilemap selections, tile graphics and level objects between them.

+To manipulate objects of any given type, the corresponding object-window on the right side needs to be active.
+You can cycle between object-windows using Tab and Shift+Tab, or clicking the corresponding window's button.

 <a id="tilemap"></a>
 ### Tilemap